knpuniversity/symfony2-series/knpu/episode2/form-rendering.rst

         <input type="submit" value="Register!" />
     </form>

-Most errors appear appear next to the field they belong to.
+Most errors appear next to the field they belong to.
 But in some cases, you might have a "global" error that doesn't apply to any one specific field.
 It's not common, but this takes care of rendering those.

 Next, add ``form_rest``.
-It renders any fields that you forgot to render:
+It renders any fields that you forgot:

 .. code-block:: html+jinja